-Understanding Discovery in Criminal Cases
+Understanding the Discovery Process in Criminal Cases

 Every criminal defense lawyer dreams of having a Perry Mason moment, where something comes out at trial that completely surprises the judge, prosecutors, and even the bailiff.
 In reality, though, these moments are exceedingly rare because of the discovery process.
 If you are facing criminal charges for driving under the influence, possessing drugs, or anything else, you should understand what discovery means to your case.

 Criminal convictions do not happen overnight.
 On the contrary, police officers, judges, prosecutors, and defendants must follow a strict procedure that begins with an investigation and ends with a dismissal, plea agreement, conviction, or acquittal.
 An important component in this procedure is discovery.
 In fact, how you mount your defense may depend on what you find during the discovery process.

 Discovering critical information

 As its name suggests, discovery allows both parties to a criminal case to see exactly what the other side has.
 During discovery, the prosecution and defense share their strategies.
 That is, they tell each other what information they plan to use in the trial.
 This may include investigative reports, witness testimony, and physical evidence.